Capitol rioter who attacked police is sentenced to more than 5 years in prison

 "I'm really ashamed of what I did," he said, and he swore that he would never attend another political rally.

 Chutkan told Palmer that the cops defending the Capitol and the people who kept democracy functioning on Jan.
-6 were heroes, and they "don't deserve to be attacked."
+6 were heroes and that they "don't deserve to be attacked."

 In handing down her sentence, Chutkan said it has to be made clear that "trying to stop the peaceful transition of power and assaulting law enforcement officers is going to be met with certain punishment."

-Before today, the longest sentence for an individual charged in connection with the Capitol riot had been 41 months.
-Jacob Chansley, the so-called Qanon shaman, and former gym owner Scott Fairlamb both received 41 months after pleading guilty to obstructing an official proceeding.
+Before Palmer's sentencing, the longest sentence for an individual charged in connection with the Capitol riot had been 41 months.
+Jacob Chansley, the so-called QAnon shaman, and former gym owner Scott Fairlamb both received 41 months after pleading guilty to obstructing an official proceeding.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.